 Even before the end of the Second World War, the Soviet Union had gradually extended her influence in Europe.
 As the war was drawing to a close in May 1945, the Soviet Union quickly solidified her control of Eastern Europe.
 The Red Army began by influencing the post-war elections.
 Although the non-communists could still gain some votes, most of the votes went to the communists as the elections were neither free nor fair.
 Many politicians in the United States had high hopes of America working with the Soviet Union after the war and did not advocate strong resistance against Russian expansion, but this soon changed.
 The U.S. government now favoured a policy of strong resistance against Russia.

-From May 1945 onwards, the situation had changed.
+From May 1945 onwards, the situation changed.
 The United States became alarmed with the growth of communism in Europe and put in place a plan known as the Marshall Plan in order to counteract the spread of communism.
 It was an economic support programme funded by the United States.
-They gave relief money to war-torn democratic countries in order to rebuild their economies.
+They gave relief money to war-torn democratic countries to rebuild their economies.
 They did not give money to the Soviet Union and any of its satellites.
-The United States’ motivation for doing this was to provide themselves with trading partners and to economically isolate the Soviet Union.
+The United States' motivation for doing this was to provide themselves with trading partners and to economically isolate the Soviet Union.
 The Soviet Union also formed an exclusive economic federation between all the states in the Soviet Union called COMECON.
 This restricted trade to within the Soviet Union.
 These measures to isolate the enemy and set up economic barriers helped to provoke the Cold War.

 The Soviet Union and the West also formed political alliances to combat the opposing side.
 Western Europe and the United States, through NATO, formed a military pact.
 The Soviet Union created a similar pact, the Warsaw Pact, between the states within the Soviet Union.